crsl4/fast-stats/ms/response2reviews.md

 We thank the reviewers for such helpful comments that have greatly improved the web apps and the manuscript.
+All of our changes are in the [review branch](https://github.com/crsl4/fast-stats/tree/review) which we will merge to master after approval by the reviewers and editorial team.

 # Review 1